 Can you imagine your family in the images?
 Does the photographer’s style reflect your own style?
 Would you hang those images on your wall?

-My specific style is natural, organic and warm with lots of earthy and neutral tones.
+My specific style is natural, organic, and warm with lots of earthy and neutral tones.
 I’ve had lots of clients book me that will tell me they want pastel colors and an overall light and airy vibe.
 As much as I want to make sure all of my clients are completely satisfied with their images, I won’t change my shooting style or editing style.
 It’s the client’s job to make sure they review the photographer’s portfolio to be sure their styles mesh seamlessly.

 Your newborn is only this small once.
 You can’t get this time back, so when looking to invest in a newborn photographer, it’s important you hire someone who has the experience and knows how to photograph this once-in-a-lifetime moment.

 A professional comes with the knowledge and experience to be able to manage different lighting situations- if your location is too dark or too bright, being able to manage space issues by switching out to the proper lenses, having the right equipment and props, knowing how to handle newborns safely, knowing how to photograph postpartum and sometimes self-conscious mamas, knowing the best time of day to photograph children and babies in order to avoid meltdowns, and knowing how to edit a newborn’s problematic skin.
-These are some of benefits of hiring an experienced newborn photographer.
+These are some of the benefits of hiring an experienced newborn photographer.

 When it comes to your brand new baby, you SHOULDN’T trust just anyone.

 Posed newborn photography can be dangerous if your baby isn’t positioned and posed properly.
-Knowing how to safely handle and pose a baby takes time, training and hands-on experience.
+Knowing how to safely handle and pose a baby takes time, training, and hands-on experience.
 I’ve taken numerous workshops to ensure your baby is safe.

 There are so many trends in photography and a visit to Pinterest can show babies in some unsafe situations.
 You know, that popular but unnatural pose of baby holding their head up with their hands?
 Well, that takes three different photos to make one beautiful photo.
 Baby’s safety is always my number one priority.